Search

 Amazon already uses two buildings for distribution and warehouse space off Alico Road.

-A longtime Fort Myers-based land investor sold the land under the name Keystone Creek LLC, property records show.
+A longtime Fort Myers-based land investor sold the land under the name HFT Investments LLC, property records show.

 That would be the largest, standalone industrial building in Lee County history, Thibaut said.
-It’s almost the size of two Edison Mall shopping areas.
+It will be almost the size of two Edison Mall shopping areas.

 Three years ago, Amazon paused plans to build what would have been the largest industrial warehouse complex in city of Fort Myers and Lee County history.